databricks/koalas/docs/quickstart.rst

     from databricks import koalas

-Now you can turn a pandas DataFrame into a Spark DataFrame that is API-compliant with the former:
+Now you can turn a pandas DataFrame into a Koalas DataFrame that is API-compliant with the former:

 .. code-block:: python

     import pandas as pd
     pdf = pd.DataFrame({'x':range(3), 'y':['a','b','b'], 'z':['a','b','b']})

-    # Create a Spark DataFrame from pandas DataFrame
+    # Create a Koalas DataFrame from pandas DataFrame
     df = koalas.from_pandas(pdf)

     # Rename the columns